Claudio-R/Claudio-R.github.io/README.md

 The application is available at the link https://claudio-r.github.io.

 If you wish to clone the repository, no build operation is required.
-Is is sufficient to move to the project directory and run the following code:
+It is sufficient to move to the project directory and run the following code:
 > npm run install
 > npx http-server -a localhost .

 An online server will be created at localhost:8000 to use the application.
-Since the whole sonification systems is implemented using the __WebAudio API__, I suggest to use __Chrome__ to get the best results from your sonification.
+Since the whole sonification system is implemented using the __WebAudio API__, I suggest using __Chrome__ to get the best results from your sonification.

 __Beware__ that because of a bug that I have not been able to solve yet, you should not use the canvas selector to switch from one chromosome to the other, rather use the dropdown menu in the toolbar.